discordjs/guide/guide/interactions/autocomplete.md

 This page is a follow-up to the [interactions (slash commands) pages](/interactions/registering-slash-commands.md).
 Please carefully read those first so that you can understand the methods used in this section.
 :::

 ## Preparing commands

-To use autocomplete with your command options, you have to tell Discord to enable it.
+To use autocomplete with your commands, you have to set the respective option when deploying commands:
-How to do this is dependent on how you create your slash commands.

-### Slash command builder

-The slash command builder does not yet support using autocomplete.

-### Custom system

-For other custom systems or entering it raw, your resulting code should look something like this.
-To enable autocomplete, set it to true in the option.

 ```js {9}
 const commandData = new SlashCommandBuilder()